Future-House/edison-client-docs/docs/phoenix_guidelines.md

 Clearly state what you need from Phoenix.
 It can be a synthesis route, molecular property prediction, safety assessment, literature-backed answer, or a combination of these.
 The more specific you are about the outputs you need, the better Phoenix can select appropriate tools and provide actionable results.

 ## 3. Use proper chemical terminology and notation.
 Employ standard chemical nomenclature and notation.
 For example, use SMILES representation for reactions: `reactants>reagents>products`.
-Use standard property names (e.g., ADMET properties like HIA_Hou, BBB_Martins, AMES) when requesting specific molecular properties.
+Use standard property names (e.g., ADMET properties) when requesting specific molecular properties.
 This helps Phoenix understand your intent and select the most appropriate computational tools.

 ## 4. Break down complex queries.
 Structure multi-part questions logically so Phoenix can create an effective execution plan.
 While Phoenix can handle multi-step queries and longer workflows, clearly organizing your query helps ensure all components are addressed systematically.